Stoller Vineyards

 Trapiche Broquel

 Come with us now to Argentina, famous for the tango, Che Guevara, gauchos, and, increasingly, wine.
-Like 85 percent of Argentina’s quality producers, Trapiche is located in Mendoza in the north-central part of the country near the eastern foothils of the Andes.
+Like 85 percent of Argentina’s quality producers, Trapiche is located in Mendoza in the north-central part of the country near the eastern foothills of the Andes.

 Trapiche was founded in 1883 by Tiburcio Benegas.
 The winery was privately held for nearly 120 years, and grew to 16,500 acres of vineyards.
 A consortium of investment bankers acquired the business in 2002, and reduced the area under cultivation to 3,100 acres.
 The winery also sources fruit from over 200 independent growers, enabling Trapiche to become the largest producer of wine in Argentina.
 It is a two-time winner of the International Wine and Spirit Competition Argentinian Wine Producer of the Year award.